When Do Companies Have to Notify Job Applicants?

 In can be hard to follow up when you have applied for a job.
 Many employers don't list contact information, email addresses, or phone numbers.

 You can try to find a contact at the company or you can wait.
 It's easier to follow up directly after an interview, and it's always a good idea to do so.
-Here's information and advice on how to follow up on a job.

 If you do interview for a position, always ask during your interview when you can expect to hear from the company.
 Then, after that time frame passes, you can send an email or call to find out the status.
 You might not get a response, but at least you will have followed up.